top of page

 Expression Of Interest To Be A Mentor

-AALA seeks to draw mentors from the middle to senior ranks of the legal profession and include judges, senior and junior barristers, partners and senior associates of law firms, experienced sole practitioners and in-house legal counsel.
+AALA seeks to draw mentors from the all ranks of the legal profession, including judges, senior and junior barristers, partners and associates of law firms (even graduate lawyers!), experienced sole practitioners and in-house legal counsel.

 You do not need to be a member of AALA to participate as a mentor.

-All mentors in the AALA Mentoring Program are appointed by the AALA Mentoring Program Committee and may agree to take up more than one mentee as part of the Program.
+All mentors in the AALA Mentoring Program are appointed by the AALA Mentoring Program Committee.
+If you wish, you may take up more than one mentee (whether 1-on-1 or in a group mentoring session) as part of the Program.

 Timeline

-Applications to be a mentee or submitting your interest to be a mentor will close on COB Tuesday, 30 April 2024.
+Applications to be a mentee or submitting your interest to be a mentor will close on 11:59pm Friday 11 July 2025.

 The AALA Mentoring Program Committee may extend this date in its discretion.